Madeline Yale Wynne: Early life

-The couple had two sons—Philip Henry, born January 17, 1868, and Sydney Yale, born September 6, 1870—but the marriage came to an end in 1874.
-Sydney Yale Wynne (1870-1915), was one of the first Doctors of West Point, New York.
-He graduated from Harvard and was the grandfather of Lieutenant Colonel Theodore Fite, son of Colonel John H. Fite.
-Following her divorce, she changed the spelling of her last name to Wynne.

 In the early 1860s, her husband, Senator Winn, founded with his in-laws Linus Yale Jr. and John Brooks Yale, the Yale & Winn Manufacturing Company, which became a successful enterprise, and received an award from Napoleon III's Universal Exposition of Paris in 1867.
-He tried to do business in South America, but his venture proved unsuccessful, and his ship the Caribbean was wrecked in the ocean and insured.
-He later established a law practice in Massachusetts when he became Senator.
+He tried to do business in South America, but his venture proved unsuccessful, and his ship the Caribbean was wrecked in the ocean and uninsured.
+He later established a law practice in Massachusetts when he became Senator in 1877, and became Mayor of Malden in 1892.